 And while “food + vitamins” is a simple rule to live by, there are specific combinations that even further enhance the body’s absorption ability.

 There are plenty of specific food and vitamin (or vitamin and vitamin) pairings that enhance the absorption of one or the other—or both.

 Take Fat-Soluble Vitamins With High-Fat Meals

 Pairing fat-soluble vitamins—A, D, E, and K—with high-fat meals (including avocado, cheese, nuts, fish, and eggs) can increase our body’s ability to absorb these specific nutrients.
+Cymbiotika pairs Vitamin D3 and K2 together as part of our heart support supplements, as it can help with vitamin absorption while supporting cardiovascular health by reducing arterial plaque.
 See our blogs on how to increase nutrient absorption and how to boost nutrient absorption for more information on this topic.

 One study proved this to be true of vitamin D-3.
 Those who had taken their supplement with fat-containing meals showed a 32% increase in vitamin levels over those who had consumed fat-free foods.
 But all fat-soluble vitamins are absorbed best alongside high-fat foods since our body processes them in the same way.